siddhi-io/siddhi-map-json/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">validate.json</td>
-        <td style="vertical-align: top; word-wrap: break-word">This property will enable JSON validation for generated JSON message. <br>By default value of the property will be false. <br>When enabled, DAS will validate the generated JSON message and drop the message if it does not adhere to proper JSON standards.<br></td>
+        <td style="vertical-align: top; word-wrap: break-word">If this property is set to 'true', it enables JSON validation for the JSON messages generated. <br>When validation is carried out, messages that do not adhere to proper JSON standards are dropped.
+This property is set to 'false' by default. <br></td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">BOOL</td>
         <td style="vertical-align: top">No</td>